 9. What Do You Mean by Gorilla Testing?

 Gorilla testing meticulously tests every last bit of code until it fails using arbitrary inputs, whereas the resilience of an application is tested rigorously by hand.

 The main difference between Gorilla and Monkey testing is that the former tests specific modules, whereas the latter evaluates the entire system.
 Random valid and invalid inputs are supplied into each product’s modules until a module crashes.

 This phase is carried out for each module in the last phases of the software development cycle to test the robustness of the application.
 It is also known as “torture testing” or “fault tolerance testing” because it is rigorous.

 10. Explain Testware.

 Testware refers to the artifacts created during the testing process needed to plan, design, and carry out tests.

-Additionally, it is recommended that testware be adequately saved and controlled by a configuration management tool.
+Testware is considered a testing tool that is adequately saved and controlled by a configuration management tool.